 Ontario

-Arjan Arenja is a highly accomplished professional with a broad range of experience in the engineering, construction, and electrical (generation and safety) fields.
-He holds a degree in Civil Engineering from the University of Waterloo and an Executive MBA from the Ivey School of Business, University of Western Ontario.
-He recently received his governance education designation (ICD.D) with the Institute of Corporate Directors.
-Arjan is a licensed professional engineer with Professional Engineers Ontario (PEO) and has held senior management roles in various organizations, including Royal Group Technologies and Bruce Power.
+Arjan Arenja is an independent corporate director and governance professional with experience spanning engineering, regulated utilities, and public-interest organizations.
+He holds a Bachelor of Applied Science in Civil Engineering from the University of Waterloo, an Executive MBA from the Ivey Business School, and the ICD.D designation from the Institute of Corporate Directors.
+He is a licensed professional engineer with Professional Engineers Ontario.

 Menelika Bekolo portrait